galasa-dev/cli/docs/generated/galasactl_runs_get.md

 ## galasactl runs get

-Get the details of a test runid which ran or is running.
+Get the details of a test runname which ran or is running.

 ### Synopsis

-Get the details of a test runid which ran or is running, displaying the results to the caller
+Get the details of a test runname which ran or is running, displaying the results to the caller

 ```
 galasactl runs get [flags]